That’s why I want to share with you the tips to make yours become a productive power page.

 Every single piece of content that we consume online is a product of someone’s genius, creativity, and time.
 Content creation is not for everyone.
 Creating content that is relevant and creative remains one of the greatest challenges that marketers face, the Content Marketing Institute said in a study [pdf].
 It’s not only about finding the right topic or inspiration, but also finding the time and pulling all resources.
 A recentsurvey by TechValidate reported that 43% of content marketing professionals take four to six weeks before their teams or organizations can come up with a content strategy that works.

 What a great irony it is that we live in a world where there is more than enough food to feed all seven billion people, yet statistics show that 870 million people go hungry every year.
 One person out of every nine lacks the daily nutritional requirements to “be healthy and lead an active life.”
 At this point, ending world hunger depends not on getting more food, but on improving technologies that identify where it is needed most, and get it distributed there quickly and efficiently.
-New technologies are saving impoverished, starving populations especially in eastern, central, and southern Africa.
+New big data technologies such as cassandra vs hadoop are saving impoverished, starving populations especially in eastern, central, and southern Africa.
 Research shows that half of those in need are in Asia and the Pacific, and another quarter are on the African continent.

 It's that time of year again; time for technology experts and service providers alike to make their top predictions for 2016.
 It's no surprise that big data ranks highly yet again, as companies look for new ways to leverage this resource and make sure they've got the right staff for the job.
 Here are four of the biggest big data predictions for the coming year.